 All proceeds – every penny – of the Girl Scout cookie sale remain with the Girl Scouts of the Jersey Shore, benefiting girls in Ocean and Monmouth counties.
-In addition to the more than $600,000 that goes directly to troops, this money also reduces program costs for girls; trains adult volunteers; provides financial aid and camperships, and expands opportunities for girls.
+In addition to the more than $900,000 that goes directly to local Girl Scouts, this money also reduces program costs for girls; trains adult volunteers; provides financial aid and camperships, and expands opportunities for girls.

 Families Learn Together

 Girls become women of courage, confidence and character with the help and guidance of their parents.
 Families are encouraged to help their Girl Scouts set goals and achieve them.

 - Identify the incentives she wants to earn

 - Ask how her troop plans to use cookie sale proceeds

 - Help her write her goal on the cookie order card

 - Listen to her practice her sales message

 - Go with her to sell and deliver cookies

 - Help to organize cookie orders